Do they love bees?

 For example, in “World Without Oil”, people have to grow food in their gardens to complete the online game or in WiiJog you have to run 7500 steps yourself.

-getting people to play as if the scenario was really happening rather than just role playing or organising gaming meet-ups to improve a service or product.
+There are many different ways of mixing offline and online within a game – from getting people to play as if the scenario was really happening rather than just role playing or organising gaming meet-ups to improve a service or product.

 Pervasive gaming, is probably a technique that would fit in very well with the blended learning and engagement that councils need to work with (given the digital divide).